Azure/azure-sdk-tools/packages/java-packages/codesnippet-maven-plugin/README.md

 `codesnippet-maven-plugin` allows for Javadocs and READMEs to reference actual Java code.
 Developers running code written by the Azure team want their documentation to be useful.
-This plugin helps the Azure SDK team deliver on that promise by ensuring that code samples presented in doc-comments is always _actual running code_.
+This plugin helps the Azure SDK team deliver on that promise by ensuring that code samples presented in doc-comments are always _actual running code_.

 ## How does it work?